shimonRegev/papers-2023-enhancing-set-based-worst-case-co-evolutionary-algorithms/README.md

 * Additional auxiliary functions used by the main script.

 ## How to run
-To run the experiments, execute the `Main_TSP_July.m` script.
-This script performs a sequence of experiments and writes the results to the `Results/` directory.
+To run the experiments, execute the `Main_TSP_July.m` script with the desired parameters.
+This script performs the experiments and writes the results to the `Results/` directory.

 ## License
 The code is available under the MIT license.
 See `LICENSE` for more details.